Vehicle crime initiatives

 The course combines three days of classroom training with a two-day operation or practical exercise, allowing participants to consolidate their new skills by applying them in the field.

-Training courses are delivered by a team of international experts and are carried out on a regional basis, enabling countries to build working relationships and work together more effectively on cross-border cases.
+Training courses are delivered by a team of international experts, combining law enforcement officers from INTERPOL member countries and partners from the private sector.
+Courses are carried out on a regional basis, enabling countries to build working relationships and work together more effectively on cross-border cases.

 Supporting operations (SMV Task Force)